From the Outside (Hey Violet album): Songs

 The opening track of From the Outside, "Break My Heart", is a "breakup anthem" that draws from late 2010s tropical pop and features an EDM beat drop.
 Rena said the song is about the "darker side of love" and wanting to break up with a significant other after going through various stages in a relationship in order to see their feelings of "desperation and longing".
 Though conceding it was "a little masochistic", Rena said the song's happy resolution—which sees the couple getting back together—was atypical of Hey Violet's output.
 "Brand New Moves" is a dance-rock song about attempting to reignite a former relationship with new knowledge gained from experiences.
 "Guys My Age" was written about Hey Violet's experiences with people who they felt lacked the mental maturity for relationships.
 Rena said that despite its title, the song was not meant to address people of a specific age or gender.
 Musically, the song is driven by a "thumping beat" and incorporates trap elements and cooed vocals; Moreta said that its lack of guitar allowed him to experiment with his parts and effects during live performances.
 "Hoodie" is about holding onto a physical memento of an ex-lover one has not gotten over.
-Moreta likened "My Consequence" to an 1980s-style ballad; AllMusic's Heather Phares compared the song to Daya.
+Moreta likened "My Consequence" to a 1980s-style ballad; AllMusic's Heather Phares compared the song to Daya.
 "O.D.D." features a stripped-down acoustic arrangement placed over hip-hop beats and EDM-inspired pitch shifts; DeVille also described it as drawing from dubstep and trip-hop.
 Lyrically, the song is about self-authenticity, and recognizing that it is okay to be weird and feel that you do not belong.